Vinnie Pasquantino Player Props: Royals vs. Twins

 - Pasquantino hit .295 with 11 doubles, 10 home runs and 36 walks.

-- Pasquantino had a hit in 50 of 72 games last season, with multiple hits in 22 of those games.
+- Pasquantino got a hit in 50 of 72 games a year ago, with multiple hits in 22 of those games.

-- Pasquantino drove in a run in 18 of 72 games last year, with multiple RBIs in eight of them.
-He drove in three or more runs in one game.
+- In 18 of 72 games last season (25.0%), Pasquantino picked up an RBI, and eight of those games (11.1%) included two or more RBIs.
+He had three or more RBIs in one contest.

 - He scored in 23 of 72 games last year (31.9%), including scoring multiple runs twice.